manman1995/pansharpening/README.md

 ### Testing the Model

-To test the trained MSDDN model, you can run the following command:
+To test the trained pan-sharpening model, you can run the following command:

 ```
 python test.py